 The time limit to sue is ten years for felony-level unlawful sexual contact (CRS 18-3-404) when the victim is 15 or older.
 This also comprises attempt, conspiracy, or solicitation to commit this crime.
 And if the victim is under 18, the statute of limitations is ten years after he/she reaches age 18.

-The statute of limitations is twenty years for sexual assault (CRS 18-3-402) when the victim is 15 or older.
+The statute of limitations for sexual assault is twenty years when the victim is 15 or older.
 This also comprises attempt, conspiracy, or solicitation to commit this crime.
 And if the victim is under 18, the statute of limitation is twenty years after he/she reaches age 18.
 Note that there is no SOL if the alleged rape was reported to law enforcement within 20 years of the incident, and there is DNA evidence of the suspect.

 (Refer to the previous section for felonies that have no statute of limitations at all under state law.)